Outer Space!

 The Cosmology of Fuck-Ups

-Bugs
+Cosmic Bugs

 Mostly, when people refer to cosmic bugs, they mean there's an object that's somehow halfway into a solid structure and won't come out — or, more commonly, they're referring to mutations; abrupt changes to one's genetic structure granting superhuman abilities in more notable cases.
+Or, perhaps, they're referring to any abnormally-sized creature; typically, this is used as justificiation among more conspiritorial types as proof of ancient giants who roamed the lands… but no reasonable evidence has been given outside of mutations.
+That's probably for the better.

-It's unsure when this phenomenon first began occurring, but it's picked up steam ever since the Solar System was 'abruptly and forcibly readjusted' in the year 2112 to accomodate for new celestial bodies with zero warnings or explanations; two moons and a sun: Vainglory, Antiochus, and Surya.
+It's unsure when this phenomenon first began occurring, but it's picked up steam ever since the Solar System was 'abruptly and forcibly readjusted' in the year 2112 to accommodate for new celestial bodies with zero warnings or explanations; two moons and a sun: Vainglory, Antiochus, and Surya.

 The universe, despite major religious backing painting it as beyond perfection, is fickle and decrepit, it seems.
 Perhaps this spells doom for us all, and perhaps doom is what humanity needs.